Becoming a WA FAQ

 What qualities do you look for in a WA?

 The WA program looks for talented writers with an interest in tutoring and peer mentoring.
 Strong interpersonal skills, well-developed writing skills, and an appreciation for the writing and revising process are a must.
+We also are looking for students who want to reflect on and learn from their practice as a WA.

 Can I still apply if I'm going abroad spring semester next year?